UCHIC/CIWS-Loggers/README.md

 Code Related Logging Data using Embedded Computers

 Requirements:
-Raspberry PI versions A, B and B+
+-Raspberry PI versions A, B and B+
-Debian GNU/Linux installed
+-Debian GNU/Linux installed

-Modifications to the kernel:
-Enable I2C modules on the raspberry Pi
+Modify the Kernel to enable I2C modules on the raspberry Pi
 =======================================
 Follow these instructions using the LXterminal:
 Run the following command: